ky1ejs/Stargate/README.md

     // do some stuff
     return true
 })
-Router.setDeepLinkCatcher(deepLinkClosure, forRegex: "^cool_ass_stuff$")
+Router.setDeepLinkCatcher(deepLinkClosure, forRegex: "^cool_ass_stuff$", referenceStrength: .Strong)

 let notificationClosure = PushNotificationClosureCatcher(callback: { notification in [weak self]
     // do some stuff
 })
-Router.setPushNotificationCatcher(notificationClosure, forRegex: "^cool_ass_stuff$")
+Router.setPushNotificationCatcher(notificationClosure, forRegex: "^cool_ass_stuff$", referenceStrength: .Strong)
 ```

 <br>
-### :warning: Memory management :warning:
+## :warning: Memory management :warning:

-You can decide whether Stargate keeps a strong or a weak reference to your Catcher.
-With closures you likely want to choose Strong.
+You can decide whether Stargate keeps a `.Strong` or a `.Weak` reference to your Catcher.

+With closures you likely want to choose `.Strong`.
+Make sure you use `[weak self]` where appropriate.

-Stargate achieves this by using NSMapTable.
+Stargate achieves its memory management functionality by using `NSMapTable`.

 <br>
 ## The delegate

-If your ViewController or object that you'd like to handle the `DeepLink` and/or `PushNotification` does not exist at the time of the `DeepLink` or `PushNotification` being opened, you can have a delegate, that will definitely be around (AppDelegate for example), catch the it and do any setup, like, for example, instantiate a ViewController and re-setup its views then call it's `catch` method.
+If your ViewController or object that you'd like to handle the `DeepLink` and/or `PushNotification` does not exist at the time of the `DeepLink` or `PushNotification` being triggered, you can assign a delegate that will definitely be around (AppDelegate for example) to catch it and do any setup, like, for example, instantiate a ViewController and re-setup its views then call it's `catchDeepLink` or `catchPushNotification` method.

 With `DeepLink`s you can also use the delegate to setup the view hierarchy when a ViewController exists but its view is not on screen.
 To do this just return `false` in the callback, like in the example above, which will cause the `Router` to call its delegate.
 The delegate gets passed the `DeepLink`, therefore it knows which ViewController to get on screen.